Posts by Elysia Moccia

 5. Allow to sit approximately 20 minutes for the vinaigrette to flavor potatoes.
 This dish can be enjoyed at room temperature, or refrigerate overnight and serve cold the next day.
 Fold potato salad again just before serving for best distribution of vinaigrette.

-This lemon and herb potato salad is a perfect side dish to serve alongside whatever is on your grill or in the smoker.
+This post is from my dear friend, Elyisa Moccia: This lemon and herb potato salad is a perfect side dish to serve alongside whatever is on your grill or in the smoker.
 Not only is it delicious, but I love preparing it.
 It’s quick and simple to make and I love the smell of all the fresh herbs as I’m chopping.

 READ MORE